 Did you know that Disney World Florida has its own amazing queue-jump system called the Disney FastPass+?
-You can use it for rides, character meet-and-greets, restaurant reservations and lots more.
+You can use it for rides, character meet-and-greets, attractions and lots more.
 And even better, you can actually pre-book your FastPasses up to 60 days before you even arrive!*

 How does the Disney FastPass Plus work?